idimitriadis0/TranslateOnLinux/TranslateOnLinux.md

 ## Language | Grammar checkers | Writing aids

 - [Antidote](https://www.antidote.info/en/antidote) (FR/EN): is an excellent French and/or English language, typography and style corrector, which also includes several Dictionaries (definitions, synonyms, word combinations, etc.) and Guides.
 It offers a GNU/Linux version with connectors for LibreOffice, Thunderbird, Firefox, Chrome (and derivative browsers, such as Chromium and Vivaldi), plus excellent software support.
 Well worth the investment.
-- [LanguageTool](https://languagetool.org/languages/) (multiple languages): linguistic and grammar check for LibreOffice, Chrome, Google Docs also available as a Standalone app for [many supported languages](https://languagetool.org/languages/).
+- [LanguageTool](https://languagetool.org/languages/) (multiple languages, free and open source): linguistic and grammar check for LibreOffice, Chrome, Google Docs also available as a Standalone app for [many supported languages](https://languagetool.org/languages/).
 - [Grammarly](https://www.grammarly.com/) (EN) (freemium) detects grammar, spelling, punctuation, word choice, and style mistakes in your writing.
 Available as a Chrome extension, as a Word add-in and a web app.
-- [Grammalecte](https://www.dicollecte.org/) (FR): free French grammar checker for LibreOffice, Thunderbird, Firefox, Chrome and CLI editors.
+- [Grammalecte](https://www.dicollecte.org/) (FR): free and open source French grammar checker for LibreOffice, Thunderbird, Firefox, Chrome and CLI editors.
 Note: You must disable LanguageTool for Grammalecte to work in LibreOffice.
 - Other writing editors and writing aids (EN): [ProWritingAid](https://prowritingaid.com/), [Hemingway App](http://www.hemingwayapp.com/)
 - Other online proofreading tools (EN) include [GrammarChecker](https://grammarchecker.net/) and [GrammarLookup](https://www.grammarlookup.com/)
-- [Ludwig.guru](https://ludwig.guru/) (EN) is a linguistic search engine and contextualized translator
+- [Ludwig.guru](https://ludwig.guru/) (EN) is a linguistic search engine and contextualized translator.

 Note: [PerfectIt](http://www.intelligentediting.com/) (EN) (paid) cannot be installed with Wine (as tested), it needs to be used in a Windows VM.